zce/velite/docs/guide/introduction.md

 ## Why not Contentlayer?

-[Contentlayer](https://contentlayer.dev) is a great tool, but it is not suitable for my needs.
+[Contentlayer](https://contentlayer.dev) is a great tool, but it is [unmaintained](https://github.com/contentlayerdev/contentlayer/issues/429) and not suitable for my needs.
 Such as:

 - built-in files & images processing
 - programmability & extensibility